Theoretical determination of Ising-type transition by using the Self-Consistent Harmonic Approximation: Introduction and motivation

 Contrary to the easy-plane scenario, we have the 2D magnetic models with easy-axis anisotropy, which break the continuous internal symmetry and provide an Ising-type transition.
 It should be noted that in this case, the Mermin-Wagner theorem does not apply, and even a minor anisotropy is sufficient to induce a finite transition temperature \cite{prb38.12015,prb59.6229,prb62.3771}.
 In addition, since the first synthesis of graphene monolayers\cite{scince306.5696}, there has been tremendous interest in utilizing low-dimensional materials for technological applications.
 Specifically, numerous studies focused on the deployment of spintronic devices, which employ spin rather than electronic charge for processing and storing information\cite{npj2d4.17,natnano15.545}.
 However, graphene is a strongly diamagnetic material and shows a weak spin-orbit coupling\cite{rmp92.021003}, which hinders its effectiveness as a spin current detector via Inverse Spin-Hall Effect\cite{apl88.182509}.
 On the other hand, the recent development of the 2D van der Waals magnets\cite{nature546.265,nature563.47,apl8.031305} has further intensified research in low-dimensional magnets.
 For instance, Torelli et al. used Monte Carlo simulation models to investigate the role of anisotropy in several two-dimensional magnets\cite{2dmater4.045018}, some of which exhibit order even at room temperature.

 As it is well-known, there is no theoretical method capable of yielding exact results in two-dimensional magnetic models, and approximations are required to extract any physical information about the system.
-Among the most traditional methods, we have bosonic representations such as the Holstein-Primakoff, Schwinger, and Dyson-Maleev formalism, which replace the spin by magnon annihilation/creation operators (for a review of bosonic representations, and other methods, see Ref. \cite{auerbach,pires}.
+Among the most traditional methods, we have bosonic representations such as the Holstein-Primakoff (HP), Schwinger, and Dyson-Maleev formalism, which replace the spin by magnon annihilation/creation operators (for a review of bosonic representations, and other methods, see Ref. \cite{auerbach,pires}.
 Each method is more or less convenient depending on the magnetic system properties, but in the simpler description of non-interacting spin waves, they all result in quadratic models.
-Spin-wave interactions are included by considering terms higher than second-order in the Hamiltonian, which require extensive perturbative analysis.
-The SCHA formalism emerges as an alternative to the traditional bosonic representations.
+However, eventually, the traditional quadratic representation is not suficient to describe the properties even as an initial approximation.
+In the spin conductivity evaluation, for example, the first non-null contributions arise from terms associated with interacting magnons\cite{prb75.214403}.
+These contributions necessitate the inclusion of terms beyond the second order in the Hamiltonian.
+In these scenarios, an extensive perturbative analysis is required, and the solution can be hard to be obtained.
+Therefore, the SCHA formalism emerges as an alternative to the traditional bosonic representations in order to address these complexities.